 - Network with senior decision makers and sustainability leaders from around the world

 - Gain access to the latest developments and practical tools

-- See how natural capital relates to current developments in Integrated Reporting and new approaches to Corporate Social Responsibility
+- See how natural capital relates to other current developments in corporate social responsibility

 - Help shape the debate for the benefit of business and the planet

 Fresh water, clean air, fertile soil, fish stocks and forests are all examples of the natural capital on which human wellbeing and economic prosperity depend.
 Yet these natural assets do not appear on traditional balance sheets and can therefore be invisible in decision-making.
 As a result, we are losing natural capital faster than ever before.
 A 2013 report by the TEEB for Business Coalition (now the Natural Capital Coalition) estimates the cost of environmental externalities at a staggering US$7.3 trillion annually.
 But we can't manage what we don't measure.

 Natural capital accounting is a rapidly evolving new way of thinking about how we value the economic benefits we derive from our natural environment.
 It is a methodology which enables governments, corporations and organisations to measure their environmental impacts and dependencies on natural capital in order to improve decision making to achieve better economic and environmental outcomes.(Click here for an explanation of natural capital and ecosystem services.)

 The inaugural World Forum on Natural Capital brought together world-class speakers, cutting edge case studies and senior decision makers from different sectors, in order to turn the debate into practical action.

 Lively plenaries and interactive breakout sessions in four conference streams explored the risks and opportunities for business, allowed access to the very latest developments and provided an opportunity to help shape the debate through dialogue between policymakers, business leaders and prominent experts in the field.